Pixailz/Kernel-Builder/README.md

 - [op6-op6t-nethunter-kernel](https://github.com/acai66/op6-op6t-nethunter-kernel)

 ## TODO
-- add a saved folder, to keep the config in safe place
+- nothing to do, for the moment ;)